mmistakes/so-simple-theme/about/index.md

 ## Experience <span>💻</span> ##

 ##### Remedy Point Solutions, Inc. #####
 director of engineering \| *September 2017 ...
-May 2019*
+October 2019*

-* Software architecture;
-* Development automatization;
-* Onboarding team members;
-* Lead development;
+* Developed the architecture for a number of products;
+* Automated the processes of code build, code review & code delivery;
+* Onboarded a number of new team members & technologies;
+* Leaded the development process;
+* Developed a number of application infrastructures;

+##### Zeamo, Inc. #####
+software engineer \| *September 2017 ...
+February 2018*

+* Migrated the project from previous development team & application infrastructure;
-* Building application's infrastructure;
+* Developed the application infrastructure;
+* Migrated product from solid system to dockerized micro-services;
+* Developed a number of product features;
+* Set up automated code build & code delivery for application services;

 ##### OnePlayce, LLC #####
 lead developer \| *June 2015 ...
 February 2019*

+* Leaded the team development process;
-* Developed application's API system with YII framework and mobile application using Ionic;
+* Developed application’s API system with YII framework and mobile application using Ionic;
 * Migrated mobile application from Ionic to ReactNative core;
-* Developed first time-based iteration of Post for Effect™ algorithm;
+* Developed first time-based iteration of Post for EffectTM algorithm;
-* Leaded small team development process;

 ##### Remedy Point Solutions, Inc. #####
 lead developer \| *April 2016 ...
 September 2017*

-* Developed internal project with mobile application using Ionic and RestAPI on Slim framework;
+* Developed multiply internal modules for further products development;
+* Made proof-of-concept of number of technologies & frameworks such as Ionic (Angular), Yii2, Laravel, Slim, Puppet, Vagrant;

 ##### Remedy Point Solutions, Inc. #####
 php developer \| *September 2014 ...
 April 2016*

-* Supported internal CRM system;
-* Developer a number of new features and extensions;
+* Developed a number of features and extensions;
-* Extended Shopify integration;
+* Extended & improved Shopify integration;

 ##### Kreativ-Laboratory 82 #####
 full-stack developer \| *February 2014 ...
 July 2014*

-* Migrated developed websites to updated CMS;
+* Migrated websites to new internal CMS & the other open-source CMS like WordPress & Drupal;

 ##### ActSystem #####
 full-stack developer \| *May 2013 ...
 January 2014*

-* Developed a number of small and medium size corporate websites and a number of API systems for mobile application;
+* Developed a number of small and medium size corporate websites;
+* Developed a number of of API systems for mobile application;
-* Built custom boxed CMS solution for corporate website easy to deploy and manage;
+* Built a custom boxed CMS solution for corporate website easy to deploy and manage;

 ##### Kreativ-Laboratory 82 #####
 full-stack developer \| *February 2011 ...
 March 2013*

 * Developed a number of small and medium size corporate websites using different CMS;
-* Extended existing custom corporate CMS solution;
+* Extended the existing custom corporate CMS solution;

 ---